aikopras/AP_DCC_library/README.md

 #### uint8_t myMaster = Lenz; ####
 Different command station manufacturers made different choices regarding the exact coding of the address bits within the DCC packet.
 See "support_accessory.cpp" for details.
 In many cases these differences can be neglected, unless the decoder address will also be used for other purposes, such as calculating CV values, or generating feedback / POM addresses.
-The `myMaster` attribute may be set by setup() of the main sketch to  `Lenz` (1), `OpenDcc` (2) or `Roco` (0) to deal with different command station behaviour.
-The default value is `Lenz`.
+The `myMaster` attribute may be set by setup() of the main sketch to  `Lenz` (1), `OpenDcc` (2) or `Roco` Multimaus (0) to deal with different command station behaviour.
+For historical reasons the library's default value is `Lenz`.
+However, `OpenDcc` will in many cases be the better choice, since that behaviour, is according to RCN213, the preferred behaviour, and also implemented the Z21 and YAMORC command stations.

 #### _Broadcast Address_ ####
 The broadcast outputAddress is 2047.